32 Prototype code and workflow

 - If

-is present, the agent is acting as a “supervised-learning” algorithm.
+predictorsis present, the agent is acting as a “supervised-learning” algorithm.
 Otherwise it is acting as an “unsupervised-learning” algorithm.
-The obtained probabilities could be used to generate a new unit similar to the ones observed. - If
+The obtained probabilities could be used to generate a new unit similar to the ones observed. - The variate names in the

-inputs must match some variate names known to the agent.
+predictandandpredictorinputs must match some variate names known to the agent.
 Unknown variate names are discarded.
 The function gives an error if predictand and predictor have variates in common.

 - If